prototypefund/reproducible-website/how-to-chair-a-meeting.md

 Using meetbot requires no special permissions.

 0. At the end of Meeting N-1,
-the meeting summary and the date of Meeting N were posted, and the pad for Meeting N was created.
+its meeting summary and the date of Meeting N were posted, and the pad for Meeting N was created.

 2. Three days before the meeting, post a call for agenda items (to be added to the pad).